 MSDU: This field contains the MSDU to be aggregated.

 Variable Padding: This field contains 0, 1, 2 or 3 octets in order to make the total length of the element a multiple of 4 octets.
+The number of padded octets can be derived based on the MSDU Length field.
 The padded octets shall have the value 0.
 The padded octets shall not be interpreted as information.
 The actual value of the padded octets shall not have influence on the protocol procedures.
 Receivers shall discard the padding exceeding the actual length of the MSDU.

-ACK Information Element
+ACK Element

-The ACK Information element is used by the receiver of an MPDU to signal successful reception of that MPDU to its transmitter.
-The receiver of an ACK Information element shall infer the identity of the acknowledging device based on the transmitter address of the frame containing the ACK Information element.
+The ACK element is used by the receiver of an MPDU to signal successful reception of that MPDU to its transmitter.
+The receiver of an ACK element shall infer the identity of the acknowledging device based on the transmitter address of the frame containing the ACK element.